Register of Deeds declines Troutman town manager job

 Wyatt said even though he thought he was the man to fix things in Troutman, he wanted to honor the commitment bestowed on him by voters.

-“In mid-term to leave (the Register of Deeds Office) to return back to my hometown was more selfish than proper,” Wyatt remarked.
+“In midterm to leave (the register of deeds office) to return back to my hometown was more selfish than proper,” Wyatt said.
 “I absolutely would love to serve Troutman again, but on the same token, I’m not going to violate the obligation I made to voters.”

 He added that he has duties to work with staff at the registrar’s office, which is currently balancing multiple projects.